NSAL National Career Awards Competition for Woodwinds

 Shirley Rabb Winston Scholarships in Voice

 Annual scholarships for continuing study in voice are awarded to singers ages 16 to 22.
 Awards are for private study, workshops or summer programs.
 Funds are sent directly to the institution, teacher or tutor chosen by the winner.
 The maximum award is $5,000.
 Adjudication is at the local and national levels.
 The Arizona chapter will choose the two best applications to send to National for final awards consideration.
 Video applications are due to the chapter each year by February 1st.
-See complete Rules and Application Form.
+Rules and Application Forms will be available soon.

 Arizona’s 2017 recipient of the Shirley Rabb Winston Scholarship in Classical Voice: 16-18 age group